-All individuals who elect to take the classroom component of the driver's education course online must take the online course through a DMV licensed driver training school.
+Online Driver Education Courses are available to juveniles and adults.
+You must be at least 15 years and 6 months old to take the Online Driver Education Course.
+All individuals who elect to take the classroom component of the Driver Education Course online must take the online course through a DMV licensed driver training school.
 Home-schooled students are exempt from this requirement.
-Visit the Virginia DMV website >>> Driver Education Information for Home Schoolers for full details.

 This additional minimum 90-minute parent/student driver education component is part of the in-classroom portion of the driver education curriculum and emphasizes parental responsibilities regarding juvenile driver behavior, juvenile driving restrictions and the dangers of driving while intoxicated and underage consumption of alcohol, as required by Virginia Code §22.1-205.